China warns citizens against Japan travel as Taiwan spat escalates

 State media has since published a barrage of scathing commentaries and editorials, while rampant social media discussion has disparaged Takaichi, Japan’s first woman prime minister.

-A commentary from the People’s Liberation Army Daily published Saturday attacked Takaichi and said if Taiwan intervened militarily in the Taiwan Strait, China would give Japan a “head-on blow.”
+A commentary from the People’s Liberation Army Daily published Saturday attacked Takaichi and said if Japan intervened militarily in the Taiwan Strait, China would give it a “head-on blow.”
 A PLA-affiliated X account also circulated comments translated into Japanese warning Japan would “pay a heavy price” in such a case.

 Tokyo on Friday summoned China’s ambassador to Japan to protest Xue’s “highly inappropriate remarks” and demand Beijing take “appropriate actions,” its foreign ministry said.